seedhartha/kotorblender/README.md

 ### Lightmapping

 1. Select objects for which you want lightmaps to be recreated, or unselect all objects to recreate all lightmaps
-1. Press KotOR → Bake Lightmaps
+1. Press KotOR → Lightmaps → Bake (auto)

 UV mapping: